Assessment and Grading Policy

 • ensure students understand the learning objectives and assessment requirements of the unit;

-• answer any questions students may have with respect to the learning objectives, assessment requirements and marking rubrics, and
+• answer any questions students may have with respect to the learning objectives, assessment requirements and marking rubrics; and

 • advise students how the lecturer/course coordinator may be contacted if additional advice or assistance is required.